edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/quickstart-azure.md

 }
 ```

 `sql` is a list of SQL statements that define the initial state of the database.
-The two statements above create a root user that is authenticated by the user certificate you just generated.
+The two statements above create a root user that's authenticated by the user certificate you just generated.

 Replace the value of `ca` with the escaped content of `ca-cert.pem`.